pic

 To illustrate this matter, let's consider a concrete example.
 Suppose we want to double each element of a vector x, and then calculate their sum.
 In the following, we'll compare two different approaches to accomplish this task.

-The first method will be based on sum(2 .* x) with x entering into the computation as a global variable.
+The first method will be based on sum(2 .* x), with x treated as a global variable.
 As we'll discuss in later sections, this approach is relatively inefficient.
-A more performance alternative is given by sum(a -> 2 * a, x) and passing x passed as a function argument.
-For the purpose of this comparison, you only need to know that both method produces the same result, with the first one being less performance.
-The runtime of each approach is as follows.
+A more performant alternative is given by sum(a -> 2 * a, x), where x is passed as a function argument.
+While we haven't explained why this implementation is better, it's sufficient to note that both methods produce the same result.
+The measured runtimes of each approach are as follows.

 x = rand(100_000)